 There is a general bias in international law towards stability.
 As a result, the international community is reluctant to recognize internal rebellion or insurgents with international recognition.
 As a result, the approach is generally to treat the insurgency as an internal rebellion, and therefore international law has no jurisdiction.
-There is an overwhelming belief across the international community due to the breakup of several countries in the last 40 years, that it should be very difficult to achieve international recognition for an insurgent group, in the interest of self preservation and precedent.
+There is an overwhelming belief across the international community due to the breakup of several countries in the last 40 years that it should be challenging to achieve international recognition for an insurgent group in the interest of self-preservation and precedent.

-The elements for recognition of an insurgency under international law have developed over the past 40 years in response to instability.
+The elements for recognizing an insurgency under international law have developed over the past 40 years in response to instability.
 The recognition is conditioned on the rebels having effective control over territory, that territory should be occupied and controlled persistently, and the insurgency should be by organized forces – political and military.
-It is only at that point, and after a number of States extend formal recognition, that international law begins to apply, and the rebels become belligerents.
+It is only at that point, and after many States extend formal recognition, international law begins to apply, and the rebels become belligerents.
 As belligerents, they are covered by various conventions of international law.

 Ulysses S. Grant, in 1870 and reinforced in 1875, developed the foundation for this analysis for determining whether an insurgency is a rebellion or belligerency.
-Grant’s analysis requires that there be sufficient political and military actions so as to assume the appearance and action of a sovereign state.
-If left to their own devices, at the time of analysis, the insurgents need to have the control and ability to govern the territory occupied.
-Should those conditions be met, protocol would require that the insurgents be treated as belligerents, and the conflict becomes international in nature – the belligerents subject to all the rights and obligations deriving from a conflict jus in bello.
+Grant’s analysis requires sufficient political and military actions to assume the appearance and action of a sovereign state.
+If left to their own devices, the insurgents need to have the control and ability to govern the territory occupied at the time of analysis.
+Should those conditions be met, the protocol would require that the insurgents be treated as belligerents.
+The conflict becomes international in nature – the belligerents subject to all the rights and obligations deriving from a conflict jus in Bello.